Getting Started with Lectic

 Next steps

-Now that you have Lectic working, you’ll want to:
+Now that you have Lectic working:

 1. Set up your editor.
 The intended workflow is to run Lectic with a single keypress.
 See Editor Integration for Neovim, VS Code, and other editors.